|Trip Builder - Example|

-Before we begin, it's important to note that it is not necessary to know your travel dates prior to using the Trip Planner.
-The planner is designed so that you can plan a trip focusing on the locations you would like to visit along with activities at each location without having to consider dates.
+Before we begin, it's important to note that it is not necessary to know your travel dates prior to using the Trip Builder.
+The Builder is designed so that you can plan a trip focusing on the locations you would like to visit along with activities at each location without having to consider dates.
 You may also enter the number of nights you would like to stay at each location without setting your initial departure date.
-This will allow you to create a skeleton structure of your trip where you can easily go back and set your departure date when known and the planner will recalculate all your location arrival and departure dates for you.
+This will allow you to create a skeleton structure of your trip where you can easily go back and set your departure date when known and the Builder will recalculate all your location arrival and departure dates for you.

 A note on activity dates.
 If required, you will have to manually enter the dates of each activity as they are not calculated based on a location's arrival and departure.
 This is because the days at a location may span a range of days and activities could be scheduled for any of the days within the range.